Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 **B3** is the name of the building.

 **CNAM** means Conservatory of Arts and Crafts, it is an institution dedicated to education, training, and research.

+**AlgoShop** will be a stall placed on the corridor next to the reception.
+In this little shop, you will find derivative products of ALGOSUP like the AlgoSoup, AlgoSoap, t-shirts, ...

 ## 3. Building content